gwacter-zz/sdn-workshop/exercises/01-getting-started.md

 At the command prompt type,

-> mn --topo single,3 --mac --controller remote --switch ovsk,protocols=OpenFlow13
+> mn --topo single,3 --mac --controller remote --switch ovsk

 This should present you with the following terminal output..